- PhD, Lancaster University - England (1997).

 He said these articles were in relation to “the land surface boundary and how it is represented in global climate models, in relation to multi-decadal climate variability, paleo studies of El NiÃ±o and La NiÃ±a activity over the last 1,000 years.
 You name it, I have pretty much done it.”

 Franks' primary areas of research are Hydro-climatic Variability, which he describes as “evaluating the predictability of natural climate variability.”
 According to Franks, “Through industry sponsored grants, I have been evaluating the predictability of natural climate variability across New South Wales.”

-Franks was a co-author of climate sceptic book Taxing Air: Facts & Falacies About Climate Change, released in May 2013.
+Franks was a co-author of Taxing Air: Facts & Falacies About Climate Change, released in May 2013.
 The two key authors of the book were geologist Bob Carter and newspaper cartoonist John Spooner.
 Fellow climate sceptics Bill Kininmonth, Martin Feil and Bryan Leyland were also authors.
 The Institute of Public Affairs sent copies of the book to Australian Members of Parliament and hosted a launch event.